|

 forward to block it.

-This, he thought, is the outlaws King.
-He
+This, he thought, is the lair of the Outlaw King!

-leaned closer to Berkin and whispered, How much should I
+He leaned closer to Berkin and whispered, How much should

 Five thousand gold, replied the boy.
 Each.

-his huge, carved desk and, his hands clasped over his bulging
+behind his huge, carved desk and, with his hands clasped over

 Slowly, his gaze returned to Legolas.
 I have been receiving